-Publish, Not Perish - The Art & Craft of Publishing in Scholarly Journals: From University of Colorado Libraries, this online research tutorial focuses on publishing in scholarly journals.
-(List campus affiliation as "Other")
+Publish, Not Perish - The Art & Craft of Publishing in Scholarly Journals - From University of Colorado Libraries, this online research tutorial focuses on publishing in scholarly journals.

-If you sign a traditional publication agreement, many rights go to the journal.
+If you sign a traditional publication agreement, many rights go to the journal, and may limit how you can use your own work.
 Addendums are available to modify the agreement before you sign, which would allow you to distribute copies in a class or to colleagues, or to place on a webpage or in an online repository.

-CURVE Carleton's insitutional repository - collects, preserves and makes accessible Carleton's digital research and teaching materials.
+CURVE - Carleton's institutional repository suite - collects, preserves and makes accessible Carleton's digital research and teaching materials.